 In the summer of 2016, Daniel Grant, a 51-year-old office manager of a plumbing, heating and air conditioning company, attended a business networking event where he met Chris Manning, DC.

-Posted in Examiner Publication on Tuesday, August 3, 2021
+Posted in Examiner eNewsletter on Tuesday, August 3, 2021

 During casual conversation, Daniel told Dr. Manning that he had been experiencing pain in his shoulder.
 Daniel described a sensation of a lump or a muscle bulge on the top of his shoulder blade.